 Most of Little Rock's best BBQ restaurants are "hidden."
 Most non-locals hit Doe's or Whole Hog.
 Those two are ok, but we have a few other great places.
 HB's is one of the better ones, and it's hidden away in a residential neighborhood in a house.
 You can have anything you want, as long as it's chopped pork or beef (sometimes ribs).
 Inexpensive.
-Located at 6010 Lancaster and they only take cash.
+They only take cash.

 Address9501 N Rodney Parham Rd #7, Little Rock, AR 72227-6282, USA

 Greek restaurants are popping up all over Little Rock, but the best of the is Layla's.
 If you like gyros or shawarma, this is the place.
 The great, friendly service and knowledgable staff make every meal enjoyable.
 Prices are inexpensive.

 Address3846, 605, Beechwood St, Little Rock, AR 72205, USA